Code-Institute-Submissions/lockdown-kitchen-ms3/README.md

 When You open the Lockdown Kitchen, on the homepage you can see some re-entrant component of the app which you can find on each page:

-- the navigation bar with the name of the app, and the menu.
+- the navigation bar with the name of the app, and the menu;

-- the footer with the copyright, my GitHub profile and the Feedback form.
+- the footer with the copyright, my GitHub profile and the Feedback form;

+- the favicon of the page;

+- the unique title of the page provided by using `block title`.

 #### Navigation